rh-mobb/documentation/content/docs/rosa/prereq-list/index.md

     - Alternatively, implement transit gateway for internet/egress with appropriate routes.
 - The VPC's CIDR block must contain the `Networking.MachineCIDR` range, which is the IP address for cluster machines.
     - The subnet CIDR blocks must belong to the machine CIDR that you specify.
-- The VPC must have a public internet gateway attached to it and for each AZ:
-    - The public subnet requires a route to the internet gateway.
-    - The public subnet requires a NAT gateway with an EIP address.
-    - The private subnet requires a route to the NAT gateway in public subnet.
 - The VPC must not use the `kubernetes.io/cluster/.*: owned`, `Name`, and `openshift.io/cluster` tags.
 - Set both `enableDnsHostnames` and `enableDnsSupport` to `true`.
     - That way, the cluster can use the Route 53 zones that are attached to the VPC to resolve cluster’s internal DNS records.
     - If you prefer to use your own Route 53 hosted private zone, you must associate the existing hosted zone with your VPC prior to installing a cluster.
-        - You can define your hosted zone using the `platform.aws.hostedZone` field in the `install-config.yaml` file.
-- Ensure that your VPCs do not have overlapping CIDRs.
 - Verify route tables by running `aws ec2 describe-route-tables --filters "Name=vpc-id,Values=<vpc-id>"`.
     - Ensure that the cluster can egress either via NAT gateway in public subnet or via transit gateway.
     - And ensure whatever UDR you would like to follow is set up.